 - Skipper Aaron Finch is the second-highest run-scorer in the history of the BBL and the second-highest six-hitter, both times behind Chris Lynn of Brisbane Heat.

 - Coach Michael Klinger was twice a winner of the Big Bash as a player with the Perth Scorchers.

 - Their game against the Stars in BBL5 at the MCG had the largest attendance ever for a domestic cricket game, with 80,883 fans in attendance.

 - Have won just five of 18 games against rivals, the Stars.

-Noor Ahmad (Afg), Cameron Boyce, Zak Evans, Aaron Finch, Jake Fraser-McGurk, Sam Harper, Marcus Harris, Mackenzie Harvey, Jon Holland, Josh Lalor, Shaun Marsh, Mohammad Nabi (Afg), James Pattinson, Mitch Perry, Jack Prestwidge, Kane Richardson, Rilee Rossouw (SA), Will Sutherland, Imran Tahir (SA), Beau Webster.
+Cameron Boyce, Zak Evans, Aaron Finch, Jake Fraser-McGurk, Sam Harper, Marcus Harris, Mackenzie Harvey, Josh Lalor, Shaun Marsh, James Pattinson, Mitch Perry, Jack Prestwidge, Kane Richardson, Will Sutherland, Nic Maddinson (c), Reece Topley, Unmukt Chand, Mohammad Nabi, Zahir Khan

 Australia’s current limited-overs captain has been at the Renegades since the very start and how well the Renegades have gone often has a lot to do with Finch’s performances.